-The Council applied a net transfer to/from specific reserves of £2.295m.
-A further £44,000 from specific reserves was used to support Capital Expenditure.
-A detailed breakdown of all transfers to and from specific reserves is given at note 7 on page 35.
-Key transfers to reserves included additional government grant towards the Eco Town project at Whitehill and Bordon of £2m paid during 2011/12, additional income from the sale of recyclable materials of £407,000, and New Homes Bonus grant of £315,000, which was received during the year but not yet spent.
+The Council applied a net transfer to/from specific reserves of £1.021m.
+A detailed breakdown of all transfers to and from specific reserves is given at note 7.
+Key transfer to reserves was New Homes Bonus grant of £812,000, which was received during the year but not spent..